BelledonneCommunications/linphone-android/README.md

 6.0.0 release is a completely new version, designed with UX/UI experts and marks a turning point in design, features, and user experience.
 The improvements make this version smoother and simpler for both developers and users.

-You can take a look at the [CHANGELOG.md](CHANGELOG.md) file for a non-exhaustive list of changes of this new version and of the newly added features, the most exciting ones being the improved fluidity, a real multi-accounts support and asymetrical video in calls.
+You can take a look at the [CHANGELOG.md](CHANGELOG.md) file for a non-exhaustive list of changes of this new version and of the newly added features, the most exciting ones being the improved fluidity, a real multi-accounts support and asymmetrical video in calls.

 This release only works on Android OS 9.0 and newer.